Microbial virus epidemics in the presence of contact-mediated host dormancy: Deterministic phase: Further analysis of the dynamical system

-In our model, for $r$ small compared to $v$, a similar high-amplitude periodicity (with low minimum value) can be observed (see e.g.\ Figure~\ref{fig-GW-peak}).
-It is further remarkable that as long as the coexistence equilibrium exists, its active coordinate $n_{1a}$ does not depend on $\bar n_{1a}$.
+It is further remarkable that as long as the coexistence equilibrium exists, its active coordinate $n_{1a}^*$ does not depend on $\lambda_1,\mu_1,C$ (which are the only parameters $\bar n_{1a}$ depends on) but on the other parameters of the model.
 This is in analogy to the fact that in certain predator--prey models, the prey coordinate of the coexistence equilibrium between predators and prey does not depend on the carrying capacity of the prey, see e.g.\ \cite[Section 2]{Kuwamura2009b}.

 In that paper, the particular effect of predator dormancy is studied.
 The authors showed that this evolutionary trait can help avoid periodic behaviour or at least decrease the amplitude of the periods, even in the case where dormant predators never resuscitate.
 This is a clear analogy to our model, where we also observe that dormancy may prevent bifurcations (see Section~\ref{sec-simulationsvirus}).
 Here, virions correspond to the predators and active individuals to the prey.
 However, there are also significant differences between the two models, for example the lack of an analogue of the infected state in the predator--prey setting.
-Further, in our setting, the burst size $m$ and the active equilibrium size $\bar n_{1a}$ are two independent parameters, both of which correspond to the carrying capacity of prey.
+Further, in our setting, the burst size $m$ and the active equilibrium size $\barn1a$ are two independent parameters, both of which correspond to the carrying capacity of prey.
 In turn, the predator--prey interaction in~\cite{Kuwamura2009b} is more complex than the quadratic interaction between viruses and active individuals in~\eqref{4dimvirus}.